brunocalou/Processing-User-Interface-And-Graphs/README.md

 Notes

 -In the grafico.pde file, there are some examples.
-To run them, uncomment the desired example on the setup function and make sure the other examples as commented
+To run them, uncomment the desired example on the setup function and make sure the other examples are commented

 -There is a python script to generate a log file.
 If you want generate another function, edit the "function(x)" and run the script